How To Trade Gaps

 S&P and Dow Gaps Are Best

-The magic of trading the gaps is that they are like an open window, and like all windows, at some point they are going to be closed.
-The key, then, is to be able to accurately predict when the day’s trading the gaps (window) is going to be filled (closed).
-What is as important as analyzing the gaps itself is analyzing the market conditions that produce the gaps.
-For example, a professional trading the gaps with high pre-market volume can take weeks to get filled.
+The magic of trading the gaps is that they are like an open window, and like all windows, at some point, they are going to be closed.
+The key is to be able to accurately predict when the day’s trading the gaps (window) are going to be filled (closed).
+What is as important as analyzing the gaps themselves is analyzing the market conditions that produce the gaps.
+For example, in professional trading, the gaps with high pre-market volume can take weeks to get filled.
 Much more common are trading the gaps that are news reactions or fishing expeditions.
-These are smaller in nature, fill quickly and can be faded regularly.
+These are smaller in nature, fill quickly, and can be faded regularly.

 Figure 1 reveals a 15-minute chart of mini-Dow September futures.
 For trading the gaps plays, I set the trading times to match the regular stock trading session, from 9:30 a.m. to 4:00 p.m.
 ET.
 This produces a clear visual of the gaps.

 Figure 1 shows a 15-minute chart of the September mini-Dow futures, with opening gaps on 7/24 and 7/25.